-Sports person who indulge in contact sports such as basketball, hockey, soccer or boxing often uses a sports guard or a mouth guards.
+The sports person who indulges in contact sports such as basketball, hockey, soccer, or boxing often uses a sports guard or a mouth guard.

-In Acute muscle spasm or TMJ pain dentist might recommend muscle relaxant and non-steroidal anti-inflammatory medicines to heal the damage caused by grinding.
-Most importantly, giving up smoking, cutting back on alcoholic drinks and avoiding stress related activities would also help in relieving muscle spasms.
+In Acute muscle spasms or TMJ pain dentist might recommend muscle relaxants and non-steroidal anti-inflammatory medicines to heal the damage caused by grinding.
+Most importantly, giving up smoking, cutting back on alcoholic drinks and avoiding stress-related activities would also help in relieving muscle spasms.

 When it comes to the list of Roswell Dental Care experts who offer patient-friendly treatment for bruxism, TruCare Dentistry is one of the best options.

 Temporomandibular joints connect the skull with the lower jaw.
 The joints are located in front of both ears.
-The TMJ pain results from inflammation of these two joints.
-Patients suffering from the same experience pain while chewing food, tenderness of the jaw, ear and neck pain, and headaches during early morning.
+The TMJ pain results from the inflammation of these two joints.
+Patients suffering from the same experience pain while chewing food, tenderness of the jaw, ear and neck pain, and headaches in the early morning.

 Bruxism is one of the causes of TMJ pain

-As mentioned earlier, patients suffering from bruxism often end up with misaligned teeth, excessive use of chewing muscles, clenching, resulting in oral muscle spasm.
+As mentioned earlier, patients suffering from bruxism often end up with misaligned teeth, excessive use of chewing muscles, and clenching, resulting in oral muscle spasms.
 This also triggers temporomandibular joint changes causing the TMJ disorder.

-Dental experts recommend x-rays, CT scan, and even MRI if they suspect TMJ disorder.
+Dental experts recommend x-rays, CT scans, and even MRIs if they suspect TMJ disorder.

 Minor TMJ disorders may not even require any medication and may go away with time.
 Patients suffering from complicated ones experience extreme pain.
 Thus, the dentist may recommend muscle relaxants, tricyclic antidepressants, and over-the-counter pain medications as well as injections for this medical condition.
 Plus, exercise to strengthen the jaw muscles and the use of mouth guards is also necessary.
 The patient may need to undergo arthrocentesis surgery, modified condylotomy (surgical procedure), and even open joint operation in worst cases.